WarioWare, Inc.: Mega Microgame$!/Version Differences

 Microgame Naming Oddity

-The only other microgames to have roman numerals (or any number) at the end of the name are Classic Clash I to III, which may be the related to why this oddity arose.
+The only other microgames to have Roman numerals (or any number) at the end of the name are Classic Clash I, II, and III, which may be related to why this oddity arose.

 Music and Sounds

-The music and sounds in WarioWare Inc. are stored in as Standard Midi Files (SMF).
-There are 1342 files between all 4 versions of WarioWare Inc. and some files have been changed from the Japanese version to American version, and from the American version to the European Version.
+The game's music and sounds are stored as Standard Midi Files (SMF).
+There are 1,342 files between all four versions of WarioWare Inc. and some files have been changed from the Japanese version to American version, and from the American version to the European version.
 The Chinese (iQue) version retains all the MIDI files from the European release.

 From Japanese to American